Brazil institute says CoronaVac efficacy above 50%, but delays full results

-SAO PAULO (Reuters) -Brazilian researchers said on Wednesday the COVID-19 vaccine developed by China’s Sinovac Biotech is more than 50% effective based on preliminary data, but withheld full results of their late-stage trial again at Sinovac’s request.
+RIO DE JANEIRO (Reuters) -Brazilian researchers said on Wednesday the COVID-19 vaccine developed by China’s Sinovac Biotech is more than 50% effective based on trial data, but again withheld full results at the company’s request, raising questions about transparency.

 Brazil is the first country to complete a late-stage trial of the vaccine, called CoronaVac, but a release of the results, first set for early December, has now been delayed three times.

-Rival products developed by AstraZeneca Plc, Pfizer and Moderna have generated positive results, revealing details in November.
+Rival products developed by AstraZeneca Plc, Pfizer Inc and Moderna Inc have generated positive results.

-Pfizer’s treatment is the first fully-tested COVID-19 shot to be administered, with rollout already underway in Britain and the United States.
+Pfizer’s treatment, developed with German partner BioNTech SE, was the first fully tested COVID-19 shot to be administered, with rollout already begun in the UK, the United States and Canada.

 China has been giving experimental coronavirus vaccines, including the shot developed by Sinovac, to high-risk groups in the country since July under an emergency use program.